Russia bans jet skis, ride-hailing ahead of WWII tributes

 The European Union’s Commission President Ursula von der Leyen is due to travel to Kyiv on Tuesday to mark Europe Day together with Zelenskyy.

-Meanwhile, Ukraine air defenses shot down 35 Iranian-made drones over Kyiv in Russia’s latest nighttime assault, as attacks across Ukraine by the Kremlin's forces killed four civilians, officials said Monday.
+Meanwhile, Ukrainian air defenses shot down 35 Iranian-made drones over Kyiv in Russia’s latest nighttime assault, as attacks across Ukraine by the Kremlin's forces killed four civilians, officials said Monday.

 Five people in the capital were injured by falling drone debris, according to Serhii Popko, head of the Kyiv City Military Administration.
 Air raid alarms sounded for more than three hours during the night.